waikato-datamining/image-dataset-converter/plugins/from-voc-od.md

                         Path to the text file(s) listing the XML files to use;
                         Supported placeholders: {HOME}, {CWD}, {TMP} (default:
                         None)
+  --resume_from RESUME_FROM
-  -r IMAGE_REL_PATH, --image_rel_path IMAGE_REL_PATH
+                        Glob expression matching the file to resume from, e.g., '*/012345.xml' (default: None) -r IMAGE_REL_PATH, --image_rel_path IMAGE_REL_PATH
                         The relative path to use for the 'folder' property to locate the images. (default: None)